-Let me share with you a little bit about the unique “hangover” I am experiencing this morning.
+Let me share with you a little about the unique “hangover” I am experiencing this morning.
 My husband and I had a small dinner party with friends last night.
-I was very excited about having people over to our house, and I was looking forward to a night of fun and good times with our friends.
-I’m an introvert, but I was fairly comfortable since I was in my own home and only had two people to talk to.
+I was excited about having people over to our house, and I was looking forward to a night of fun and good times with our friends.
+I’m an introvert, but I was fairly comfortable with the situation because I was in my own home and only had two people to talk to.

 And it was indeed an enjoyable evening.
-Let me be clear, I had a very good time.
-Nevertheless, it took a lot out of me — hence, the hangover I am left with today.
+Let me be clear, I had a good time.
+Nevertheless, it took a lot out of me, hence, the hangover I am left with today.
 Let me explain what happened; if you’re an introvert, maybe you can relate.

 This Should Be Fun, Right?

-I can definitely say that my night started out great and was going smoothly.
+My night started out great and was going smoothly.
 But then it started to happen.
-I started to feel a bit out of sorts and overwhelmed with the situation.
+I started to feel out of sorts and overwhelmed with the situation.
 There was a lot of conversation going on and some long bouts of awkward small talk.
+What started as a fun night was suddenly feeling a bit “too much.”

-After about three hours of socializing, I thought to myself… All right, this has been enjoyable and fun, but I’m ready for them to go home NOW.
-I don’t feel like doing this anymore!
+After three hours of chatting, laughing, and entertaining my guests, I thought to myself… All right, this has been enjoyable, but I’m ready for them to go home NOW.
+I don’t want to do this anymore!

-I felt bad for feeling that way, but I could tell that I was getting very, very close to reaching my personal threshold for socializing.
-But, as a gracious party host, I didn’t have it in me to just kick our guests out.
-That wasn’t an option.
-And my more extroverted husband was still laughing, talking, and having a wonderful time.
+I felt guilty for feeling this way, but I could tell that I was getting very, very close to reaching my personal threshold for socializing.
+But, as a gracious party host, I didn’t have it in me to just kick out our guests.
+That wasn’t an option, if I wanted to remain polite.
+Plus my extroverted husband was still laughing, talking, and having a wonderful time — and I didn’t want to be “that person” who put a damper on his fun.
 So what was I to do?

 I was experiencing the first hint of the awful “introvert hangover.”
 I often experience this intense feeling during and after socializing.
-Sometimes it can completely exhaust me and wear me out.
-Depending on the type of socializing I have done and the circumstances surrounding it, it can cause me such extreme exhaustion that even my bones seem to hurt, and I need the entire next day to relax and recover.
+Sometimes it completely exhausts me and wears me out.
+Depending on the type of socializing I have done and the circumstances surrounding it, it can cause me such extreme exhaustion that even my bones seem to hurt, and I need the entire next day to rest and recover.

 To someone who is not an introvert, this may seem a bit odd.
-After all, why would something as enjoyable as socializing not be uplifting and fun?
+After all, why would something as enjoyable as socializing not be energizing and fun?
 Right?

 Why Do Introverts Get a ‘Hangover’ From Socializing?